Retirees frequently asked questions

 202 Arbor Lake Drive

-To change your federal tax withholdings, log in to Member Access or complete the IRS’ Form W-4P, Withholding Certificate for Pension or Annuity Payments, and send it to PEBA.
-If you make no withholding election, federal regulations require PEBA to withhold federal income tax based on a status of single with no exemptions.
+To change your federal tax withholdings, log in to Member Access or complete IRS Form W-4P, Withholding Certificate for Pension or Annuity Payments, and mail it to PEBA.
+If you make no withholding elections, federal regulations require PEBA to withhold federal income tax based on a status of single with no exemptions.

-When will I receive an IRS Form 1099-R for filing my income tax return?
+When will I receive IRS Form 1099-R to file my income tax return?

-Most benefit payments are reported on IRS Form 1099-R and benefits paid under a Qualified Excess Benefit Arrangement are reported on form W-2.
-Tax forms will be mailed via the United States Postal Service no later than the last business day of each January for benefits paid during the previous year.
-Once 1099-R forms have been issued, you may access current or prior year forms by logging into Member Access and selecting the 1099-R Tax Documents option or by calling our Customer Service Center.
+Most benefit payments are reported on IRS Form 1099-R and benefits paid under a Qualified Excess Benefit Arrangement are reported on Form W-2.
+PEBA mails tax forms via the United States Postal Service no later than the last business day each January for benefits paid during the previous year.
+Once 1099-R forms have been issued, you can also access current or prior year forms by logging into Member Access and selecting the 1099-R Tax Documents option or by calling Customer Service.

 I am a disability retiree.
-Why does the Form 1099-R from PEBA reflect a code 7 in box 7?
+Why does Form 1099-R from PEBA show a Code 7 in Box 7?

-In accordance with guidelines set forth by the Internal Revenue Service, disability benefits paid by a PEBA-administered retirement plan are reported annually on Form 1099-R as normal distributions for income tax purposes.
-Code “7” in box 7 of your Form 1099-R means that you are not subject to the 10% tax penalty for early withdrawal because you receive your retirement benefits via a monthly benefit.
-Code “3” is not applicable to box 7 because the disability program administered by PEBA is an occupational or job-related disability program rather than a total and permanent disability program as described in section 72(m)(7) of the Internal Revenue Code.
+In accordance with guidelines set forth by the Internal Revenue Service, disability benefits paid from a PEBA-administered retirement plan are reported annually on Form 1099-R as normal distributions for income tax purposes.
+Code “7” in Box 7 of your form means you are not subject to the 10% tax penalty for early withdrawal because you receive your retirement benefits via a monthly benefit.
+Code “3” is not applicable to Box 7, because the disability program administered by PEBA is an occupational or job-related disability program rather than a total and permanent disability program as described in Section 72(m)(7) of the Internal Revenue Code.

 These benefits should be included as ordinary income for tax purposes.
-Although the Form 1099-R which you received from PEBA correctly contains a code “7” in box 7, if you also receive monthly benefits from the Social Security Administration and are considered totally and permanently disabled for Social Security purposes, you may qualify for the federal Credit for the Elderly or the Disabled.
-Please refer to IRS Schedule R when completing your tax return.
-You must keep for your records a copy of your physician’s statement, which certifies that you were permanently and totally disabled on the date that you retired.
-Tax laws are complex and change frequently; therefore, you should consult a tax advisor if you have questions regarding your individual federal or state tax return.
+Although Form 1099-R you received from PEBA correctly contains a Code “7” in Box 7, if you also receive monthly benefits from the Social Security Administration and are considered totally and permanently disabled for Social Security purposes, you might qualify for the federal Credit for the Elderly or the Disabled.
+Refer to IRS Schedule R when completing your tax return.
+You must keep a copy of your physician’s statement for your records, which certifies you were permanently and totally disabled on the date you retired.
+Tax laws are complex and change frequently; therefore, you should consult a tax advisor if you have questions about your individual federal or state tax return.

-On Form 1099-R, box 5 is not used to indicate health insurance premiums, but rather the amount of retirement benefits you received during the tax year that were after-tax dollars.
-The amount shown in box 5 represents the annual portion of the retirement benefit disbursed to you that is tax-free because of employee contributions you made prior to 1982 and/or any service purchases you made on an after-tax basis.
-Those after-tax contributions are spread out during your lifetime thus resulting in your exclusion amount.
+On Form 1099-R, Box 5 is not used to indicate health insurance premiums, but rather the amount of retirement benefits you received during the tax year that were after-tax dollars.
+The amount shown in Box 5 represents the annual portion of the retirement benefit disbursed to you that is tax-free because of employee contributions you made prior to 1982 and/or any service purchase you made on an after-tax basis.
+Those after-tax contributions are spread out during your lifetime, thus resulting in your exclusion amount.

-As a recipient of a monthly benefit, when am I eligible to receive a benefit adjustment?
+As a monthly benefit recipient, when am I eligible to receive a benefit adjustment?

 When will PEBA finalize my retirement benefit?

-It generally takes from six to nine months following the date of your retirement for your account to be finalized; however, it is PEBA’s goal to ensure that you begin receiving an estimated retirement benefit immediately.
-Your benefit payments will be calculated as an estimated amount.
-After your employer submits all required information, your retirement benefit will be finalized.
+It generally takes from six to nine months following the date of your retirement for PEBA to finalize your account; however, it's our goal to ensure you begin receiving an estimated retirement benefit immediately.
+We will initial calculate your benefit payments as an estimated amount.
+After your employer submits all required information, we will finalize your retirement benefit.
 The final amount may be less than, or more than, your estimated benefit.
-You will be notified in writing upon finalization of your benefit.
-Any difference (positive or negative) between your estimated benefit and final benefit will be retroactively applied to your date of retirement.
+PEBA will notify in writing upon finalization of your benefit and will retroactively apply any difference (positive or negative) between your estimated benefit and final benefit to your date of retirement.

 Will Social Security affect my retirement?

-The retirement benefit that you receive from PEBA is not affected by any benefits you may receive from the Social Security Administration or through a workers' compensation program.
-If you are a disability retiree receiving Long Term Disability benefits from Standard Insurance Company, please contact them regarding the effect of Social Security on their payments.
+The retirement benefit you receive from PEBA is not affected by any benefits you might receive from the Social Security Administration or through a workers' compensation program.
+If you are a disability retiree receiving long term disability benefits from Standard Insurance Company, contact The Standard about the effect of Social Security on its payments.

 As a retiree, can I change my payment plan option?

-After monthly benefit payments have begun, you may not change your payment option unless you experience a qualifying event such as a marriage, a divorce, or the death of a spouse.
-A request to change the form of your monthly benefit based upon a change in marital status must be made within five years of the qualifying event.
-Also, if you have selected Option B or Option C, your benefit will revert to the maximum benefit (Option A) if all your designated beneficiaries predecease you.
-Your form of monthly benefit payment may not be changed more than twice regardless of the number of qualifying events that occur.
+After your monthly benefit payments begin, you cannot change your payment option unless you experience a qualifying event such as marriage, divorce or death of a spouse.
+You must make a request to change the form of your monthly benefit based upon a change in marital status within five years of the qualifying event.
+If you selected Option B or Option C, your benefit reverts to the maximum benefit (Option A) if all your designated beneficiaries predecease you.
+You cannot change your form of monthly benefit payment more than twice regardless of the number of qualifying events that occur.

 What happens if I return to work after retiring?

-If you began receiving a service retirement benefit before January 2, 2013, you may return to work for an employer covered by PEBA with no earnings limitation; however, you will be subject to the same contribution rate as active employees.
-These contributions will be posted to your retirement account, but as a retiree, you will not earn additional service credit or receive interest on your account.
+If you began receiving a service retirement benefit before January 2, 2013, you can return to work for an employer covered by PEBA with no earnings limitation; however, you will be subject to the same contribution rate as active employees.
+PEBA will post these contributions to your retirement account, but as a retiree, you will not earn additional service credit or receive interest on your account.
 Effective January 2, 2013, if you retire before you reach age 62 (SCRS) or 57 (PORS) and return to covered employment, you will be subject to a $10,000 per year earnings limitation.
 This earnings limitation applies regardless of your age when you return to work.

-If you are under age 65 for SCRS or 55 for PORS and are receiving a disability retirement benefit, there is a limit on the amount of income you may earn without impacting your retirement benefits.
-In February of each year you will receive a letter from PEBA indicating the amount you may earn from gainful employment for that calendar year.
-Please notify our office immediately if you return to employment and believe that your earnings from that employment will exceed your earnings limitation for the year.
+If you are under age 65 for SCRS or 55 for PORS and are receiving a disability retirement benefit, there is a limit on the amount of income you can earn without impacting your retirement benefits.
+In February of each year, you will receive a letter from PEBA indicating the amount you can earn from gainful employment for that calendar year.
+Notify PEBA immediately if you return to employment and believe your earnings from that employment will exceed your earnings limitation for the year.

 Can you help me with matters concerning my insurance?